JhnW/devana/doc_src/roadmap.rst

 Each element present in the parser module should be available for editing and creation for generation purposes.

 * **Code generator**
-    * High level code generation rules as framework: *low priority*
+    * High level code generation rules as framework: *medium priority*
     * Low level code generation rules as  in code directives: *medium priority*
     * Context aware preprocessor: *high priority*
-    * Better way to create and modify source code (builder pattern etc.): *low priority*
-    * Possibility to verify the correctness of manually created code: *medium priority*
+    * Possibility to verify the correctness of manually created code: *low priority*
-    * New example/tutorial: *high priority*
+    * New example/tutorial: *medium priority*
     * Lexicon automatic update for code generation: *medium priority*

 Utility